P147

 The client was keen to preserve the existing qualities of the house.
 Internally, changes were limited to the central living area.
 The kitchen was brought a little closer to the living space and the somewhat hermetic service hatch was replaced by an open buffet.

-Existing fixtures and surfaces were largely retained, for example the tiles in the bathrooms.
-Defective areas were artfully replaced and adapted to the new sanitary appliances.
-An new oiled parquet floor was installed and the original white walls were painted in a soft "terre d'ombre".
+Existing fixtures and finishes were largely preserved – for example, the tiles in the bathrooms.
+Damaged areas were skilfully replaced and adapted to the new sanitary fittings.
+The floors were finished with oiled parquet, while the originally white walls were painted in a soft terre d’ombre using natural colours from kt.COLOR.

 About the energy concept